Retirement ready checklist

-You want to set yourself up for a retirement that you can enjoy with your loved ones.
+You’ve spent your life caring for the people you’re responsible for.
+Now, you want to set yourself up for a retirement that you can enjoy with those loved ones.
 Once you reach the final decade before retirement, you might be wondering if you’re ready to cross the finish line.

 In fact, the transition between the accumulation phase and the distribution phase of your retirement plan can be pretty tricky.
 You’re not alone—financial advisors can help you plan for the future you and your loved ones envision.